dbeurle/imr/README.md

 [![Build Status](https://travis-ci.org/dbeurle/GmshReader.svg?branch=master)](https://travis-ci.org/dbeurle/GmshReader)
 [![Coverage Status](https://coveralls.io/repos/github/dbeurle/GmshReader/badge.svg?branch=master)](https://coveralls.io/github/dbeurle/GmshReader?branch=master)
 # GmshReader
-A reader for Gmsh files for processing serial and decomposed grids
+A reader for Gmsh files for processing serial and decomposed grids.
+This project is a command line interface (CLI) program and is designed to perform the off-line conversion of serial and decomposed grids into separate `JSON` mesh files.
+These files can be readily imported into a numerical analysis program using `JSON` readers avoiding dealing with the  format of `.msh` files.

 ![alt text](https://github.com/dbeurle/GmshReader/blob/master/doc/images/feti.png "FETI example")